-Below are some example deposition transcripts from most of the different types of tort cases our law firm handles.
+Below are some example deposition transcripts from most of our law firm’s tort cases.

 - Example trial transcripts

 - Videotaped depositions in Miller & Zois accident and medical malpractice cases